tiayyba/CYT180_Project2/index.md

     - Which model achieved the higher F1 score
     - Possible reasons for the performance difference

-### Project Presentation
+### 2. Project Presentation

-Students must present their project to the instructor.
+Students must present their project to the instructor during week 12 and week 13 in person class.
 During the presentation, students should:

  - Show their Altair AI Studio workflow
  - Explain the data preprocessing steps